Join a Network

 - Developmental Disability WA (DDWA) has a range of peer support groups for people living with various types of disability.
 There are groups for individuals, siblings, parents and supporters of people living with disability.
 Click here to find out more.

 - ACD (Association for Children with a Disability) has peer support networks across Victoria for parents of children living with disability who seek to make the most of the NDIS.
-Find out more.
+For more information about ACD Connect groups contact Janice Chan at email@example.com or Click here to find out more.

 - Brainlink runs an 8- week peer support program called LifeMoves for people impacted by acquired brain injury and/or degenerative brain conditions.
 Find out more